iamnotnato/alx-low_level_programming/0x02-functions_nested_loops/README.md

    * File : [101-natural.c](./101-natural.c)
       * Required : A program that computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.

-> 💡*Fun Fact : “Natural numbers were created by God, everything else is the work of men.”
-Kronecker in a lecture for the Berliner Naturforscher Versammlung (1886).*
+> 💬 *Quote : “Natural numbers were created by God, everything else is the work of men.”
+>
+> Kronecker in a lecture for the Berliner Naturforscher Versammlung (1886).*

 <br>